kali-linex/linex/Documentation/rust/quick-start.rst

 This section explains how to fetch the tools needed for building.

-Some of these requirements might be available from Linux distributions under names like ``rustc``, ``rust-src``, ``rust-bindgen``, etc. However, at the time of writing, they are likely not to be recent enough unless the distribution tracks the latest releases.
+Some of these requirements might be available from Linex distributions under names like ``rustc``, ``rust-src``, ``rust-bindgen``, etc. However, at the time of writing, they are likely not to be recent enough unless the distribution tracks the latest releases.